 It is important to make sure you are providing multiple food choices to your box turtle.
 Juveniles tend to be more carnivorous, so concentrate on favorites like slugs and earthworms and other live items (make sure they are pesticide free!) for your younger turtle.
 For all turtles, offer some vegetables, such as dandelion and collard greens, shredded carrots, and small amounts of fruits (bananas and strawberries tend to be popular).
 Feeding a variety of items is important as some turtles get picky or bored.

 Try offering food first thing in the morning as this is when box turtles naturally tend to look for food.
-Also, depending on the weather (too hot, too cool etc) your turtle just might not be interested in eating much.
+Also, depending on the weather (too hot, too cool, etc.) your turtle might not be interested in eating much.
 If your new turtle has gone several days without eating, it might be a good idea to check with your exotics vet to rule out medical problems.